 plant species abundances and full soil pits.
 Our work is on the Custer National

 Forest section of the Beartooth Mountains, and includes 511 sample plots

 collected through a collaboration of the Custer National Forest and the LabDSV

 at Montana State University.
-We are just completing the final ecological type
+We have recently completed the final ecological type

 classification and mapping.
 The final report is available